 I’m sure you’ve already heard about Google’s ranking factors.
 Most likely, you also know that there are over 200 of them.
 Literarily.

 Do you know that not all of them relate to content?
 Some focus on how well you’ve set up the site.
-Others look at your domain, on the whole, brand signals and more.
+Others look at your domain, the website and how you’ve optimized it, brand signals and more.

 That said, not long ago, the search engine revealed the three most important factors that affect rankings: